 However, there are a few red flags that your social worker will be on the lookout for.
 If you’ve had history of instability in your jobs or personal life; for example, several marriages and divorces, or frequent changes in employers can be a warning sign.

 An automatic disqualification from a home study (and ultimately the chance at adopting) is if you have been convicted of child abuse.
+Below are more great articles to help you prepare for your home study.

 10. Who Should You Have As References?